The Dixie Chicks have changed their name - Local News 8

 The Dixie Chicks will now be called, the Chicks.

-The country brand announced the news on their website Thursday, with the caption “We want to meet this moment.”
+The country band announced the news on their website Thursday, with the caption “We want to meet this moment.”

 The news follows Lady Antebellum’s recent decision to change their name to Lady A, citing the word’s association to slavery.